 There are also some instances where CommonLine℠ Codes (NCHER IDs) have been requested by service providers, but those loans or products may not yet be available or may have been discontinued.
 If you are a service provider and have questions about codes that are not displaying for your organization, please contact NCHER directly at (202) 822-2106.

 You may search on any combination of the criteria.
-In the ‘code’ or ‘name’ fields you may put in any portion of the code and the results will contain all of the matching entries in the database. (example: entering “A” in the ‘code’ field returns all of the codes that contain the letter “A”)
+In the ‘code’ or ‘name’ fields you may put in any portion of the code, surrounded by %, and the results will contain all of the matching entries in the database. (example: entering “A%” in the ‘code’ field returns all of the codes that start with the letter “A.”

 Using this form to request a new CommonLine℠ Code(s):